steveseguin/vdo.ninja/README.md

 ## What is OBS NINJA
 OBS.ninja uses peer 2 peer technology to bring remote cameras into OBS.
 The server-side load is very small, so I am able to offer it as a service for free.
 It can be found at https://obs.ninja and the beta version can be found at https://obs.ninja/beta

+OBS Ninja is not affiliated with OBS, but OBS Ninja is dependent on OBS to function.

 Please see the sub-reddit added info: https://reddit.com/r/obsninja
 Also check out the FAQ for more info: https://github.com/steveseguin/obsninja/wiki